-1. GPE’s Raise Your Hand campaign aims to raise at least $5 billion to continue transforming education systems in up to 90 lower income countries and territories.
+1. GPE’s Raise Your Hand campaign aims to raise at least $5 billion over five years to continue transforming education systems in up to 90 lower income countries and territories.
 Why is a fully funded GPE important to Plan International?

 Plan International and GPE share the same vision to accelerate access, learning outcomes and gender equality through equitable, inclusive and resilient education systems that are truly gender transformative.

 We know that a fully funded GPE has the potential to transform education systems for more than 1 billion girls and boys in up to 90 countries and territories, many of which Plan also has a presence in.
 This funding would ensure girls and young women will benefit from increased access to gender-transformative education, which will play a central role in tackling harmful gender norms, provide girls with leadership skills and power movements to bring about gender justice, social justice and climate justice.

 The world is at critical crossroad, and a fully funded GPE could be a crucial force in building back a more equal world.